Saint George: Christian traditions

-Little is known about George's life.
-According to Christian tradition, his father was Saint Gerontios from Cappadocia and his mother Saint Polychronia was from Lydda of Palestine.
+Very little is known about George's life.
+It is thought that he was a Roman military officer of Cappadocian Greek descent, who was martyred under Roman emperor Diocletian in one of the pre-Constantinian persecutions of the 3rd or early 4th century.
+Beyond this, early sources give conflicting information.

 Before the Aswan Dam was flooded, excavations were carried out in Qasr Ibrim in Nubia.
 In 1964, a Coptic manuscript was discovered under a column in the ruins of the cathedral of Qasr Ibrim.
 This manuscript is dated between 350 and 500 and represents the oldest tradition of the legend of St George.
 According to this text, St George's father Gerontius was from Cappadocia and was in the service of the Roman Empire in Nobatia.
 His wife Polychronia was a Christian.
 George is said to have been born during the reign of Aurelian, i.e. between 270 and 275.
 Polychronia raised George as a Christian and had him baptised in secret, as Gerontius disapproved of this as he was a pagan.

-It is thought that he was, like his father, a Roman military officer, who was martyred under Roman emperor Diocletian in one of the pre-Constantinian persecutions of the 3rd or early 4th century.
-Beyond this, early sources give conflicting information.

 Herbert Thurston in The Catholic Encyclopedia states that, based upon an ancient cultus, narratives of the early pilgrims, and the early dedications of churches to George, going back to the fourth century, "there seems, therefore, no ground for doubting the historical existence of St. George", although no faith can be placed in either the details of his history or his alleged exploits.